tryptech/obs-zoom-and-follow/README.md

 To Do
 -----
+- Automatically setup transform bounding box
-- Only track windows/games when they are the active game
+- Only track windows/games when they are the active window